OBOFoundry/OBOFoundry.github.io/ontology/trans.md

 - disease
 tracker: https://github.com/DiseaseOntology/PathogenTransmissionOntology/issues
 usages:
-- description: Methods of trnasmission of human diseases in the DO
+- description: Methods of transmission of human diseases in the DO
   examples:
   - description: methods of transmission of human diseases
     url: https://disease-ontology.org/?id=DOID:12365